 Census Bureau Finds Latinos, Asians Sensitive To Now-Blocked Citizenship Question

-The citizenship question the Trump administration wanted to add to the 2020 census would have been especially sensitive in areas with higher shares of Latinx residents and noncitizens.
+The citizenship question the Trump administration wanted to add to the 2020 census would have likely been especially sensitive in areas with higher shares of Latinx residents and noncitizens.
 That's among the Census Bureau's final conclusions from its recent experiment testing public reaction to the question.

 If courts had not blocked the question from appearing on census forms, it would have also likely lowered self-response rates in parts of the U.S. where Asian residents make up between 5% and 20% of the population, according to the Census Bureau's final report on the national experiment conducted earlier this year.